Washington, Virginia: History

-On 1 November 1796, George Calvert, James Jett Jr., and James Wheeler petitioned the Virginia General Assembly to "establish a town by the name of Washington on twenty five acres of land of your said petitioners".
-The General Assembly responded by passing an act on 14 December 1796 establishing thirteen new towns in Virginia, one of which was the town of Washington.
+On November 1, 1796, George Calvert, James Jett Jr., and James Wheeler petitioned the Virginia General Assembly to "establish a town by the name of Washington on twenty five acres of land of your said petitioners".
+The General Assembly responded by passing an act on December 14, 1796, establishing thirteen new towns in Virginia, one of which was the town of Washington.
 One year later, Calvert, Jett, Wheeler, and William Porter sent a second petition to the General Assembly of Virginia, asking that part of Porter's land be added to the town.
 A plan of the proposed streets and lots of the town was attached to the petition; four of the six streets were named after the four petitioners.
-On 25 December 1797, the General Assembly approved this request.
+On December 25, 1797, the General Assembly approved this request.

 The local legend that George Washington surveyed and laid out the town in 1749 is believed to have been created from fictitious documents in 1932.

 The trustees of the new town of Washington quickly proceeded to sell the fifty-one lots of the town.
-In 1803 Mrs. Anne Cox established a tavern in the center of town; this building survives today as the gift shops of the Inn at Little Washington.
+In 1803 Mrs. Anne Cox established a tavern in the center of town; this building survives today as the gift shops of The Inn at Little Washington.
 Mary Resor also established a tavern, on Gay Street, which was next owned by George Thorn and later became the home "Avon Hall."
 The Washington post office was situated in the town by 1804 and still remains in the town.
 The town became known as "Little Washington" as early as 1804, to distinguish it from the new capital of Washington, D.C. located only 70 miles to the northeast.

 In 1833, Rappahannock County was created from part of Culpeper County and the town of Washington was selected to be the county seat.
 The courthouse and Court Clerk's office were constructed by Malcolm F. Crawford of Albemarle County in 1833-1834 and the jail was built by John W. Fant of Shenandoah County in 1833–1836.
 The town was governed by a 7-member Board of Trustees.
-As the town prospered and grew in importance as the seat of government of Rappahannock County, new homes were constructed and businesses were established to serve the town and the county.
+As the town prospered and grew in importance as the seat of government of Rappahannock County, new homes were constructed, and businesses were established to serve the town and the county.
 Two schools were created in the town to provide private education in the years before the Commonwealth of Virginia instituted public education.
-The Washington Presbyterian church was built in 1856–1858, Trinity Episcopal church in 1857, Washington Baptist church in 1875, the African-American First Baptist church in 1881, and the Washington Methodist church in 1890.
+The Washington Presbyterian church was built in 1856–1858, Trinity Episcopal church in 1857, Washington Baptist church in 1875, the black American First Baptist church in 1881, and the Washington Methodist church in 1890.
 The Blue Ridge Guide newspaper served the town and the county from 1886 to 1936.